T3gu1a/D-algebraic-functions/README.md

 ## Examples in a Maple worksheet

 One can try the examples of the documentation in the Maple worksheet MapleWorksheet-NLDEdoc-examples.mw.
+The file DAlgebraicFunc-Examples-Maple-Worksheet.pdf contains examples from the paper D-Algebraic Functions.
+The corresponding worksheet is also provided.

 ## References